hannahilea/HPGL.jl/README.md

 ## Pen plotter usage: realtime audio plotting!
 The [scripts/](./scripts/) directory contains some common entrypoints for generating/working with generating HPGL and a pen plotter.

-- [`validate-serialport.jl`](./scripts/validate-serialport.jl): Test script to ensure plotter serialport connection is valid.
+- [`validate-pen-plotter.jl`](./scripts/validate-pen-plotter.jl): Test script to ensure plotter serial port connection is valid.
 Run each command sequentially in the Julia REPL.
 - [`explore-hpgl-commands.jl`](./scripts/explore-hpgl-commands.jl): Test script to explore additional pen plotter commands.
 Run each command sequentially in the REPL.
 - [`audio-meter-plot.jl`](./scripts/audio-meter-plot.jl): Demonstrates entrypoint to plotting realtime audio, as plotted horizontally across the page.
 Run each command sequentially in the REPL.
 - [`polar-audio.jl`](./scripts/polar-audio.jl): Demonstrates entrypoint to plotting realtime audio, as plotted spiraling out from the center of the page.
 Run each command sequentially in the REPL.